 It’s better to be too hot than too cold, and while backpacking things can change very quickly depending on where you are.
 Prepare by considering purchasing a backpacking quilt, so that if it does get too cold, you can cover yourself with an extra layer.

 It’s almost time to announce a winner.
-We’ve offered a whole range of different for your budget of $100 so that you would find one that fits your needs.
-Camping can be expensive, so when you can save a few bucks on a sleeping bag that performs well, it’s a win.
+We’ve offered a whole range of different Backpacking Sleeping Bag Under $100 so that you would find one that fits your needs.
+Camping can be expensive, so when you can save a few bucks on a sleeping sack that performs well, it’s a win.